theodorzoulias/SimpleTplDataflowPipelines/README.md

 the pipelines created manually by using the [`LinkTo`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowblock.linkto) method.
 This library has not been micro-optimized regarding the allocation of the few, small, short-lived objects that are created during the construction of a pipeline.
-The emphasis has been put on simplicity, readability and correctness, than on writing the most GC-friendy code possible.
+The emphasis has been put on simplicity, readability and correctness, than on writing the most GC-friendly code possible.